SOE Agent Profiles

 Fate: Captured, deported to Germany, executed

 In 1940 she met Etienne Szabo, a dashing French Foreign Legion officer from Marseille, who was serving with de Gaulle's Free French forces.
-They were married in August, and the following year Violette enlisted with the Auxiliary Territorial Service (ATS), serving with an anti‐aircraft battery.
-In June 1942 she gave birth to a daughter, Tania, but four months later Etienne was killed in action near El Alamein.
+They were married on 21 August, and the following year Violette enlisted with the Auxiliary Territorial Service (ATS), serving with an anti‐aircraft battery.
+In June 1942 she gave birth to a daughter, Tania, but four months later Etienne was killed in action while serving in North Africa, during the battle of El Alamein.

 Determined to avenge his death, it was a chance meeting that offered Violette the opportunity to join SOE.
 In June 1943 she met agent Harry Peulevé, who had already recommended a mutual friend as a possible recruit for the French Section.
-During her interview Violette's name came up in conversation, and was noted by SOE recruiting officer Selwyn Jepson: many potential leads came by word of mouth, and Jepson also invited Violette to meet him in July.
-He made clear the risks involved in returning to France, but she accepted his offer without hesitation and began training the following month.
+During her interview Violette's name came up in conversation, and was noted by SOE recruiting officer Selwyn Jepson: many potential leads came to him by word of mouth, and Jepson invited Violette to see him in July.
+Although he alluded to special work in France he could not fully spell out what the job would entail, but made clear the risks involved in volunteering.
+She accepted his offer without hesitation, and the following month Violette was sent to SOE's new Student Assessment Board, at Winterfold House in Surrey.